Home Compare EXPD vs KNIN.SW

 Growth

-On growth, Expeditors International of Washington, Inc. ranks near the top of the group; Kuehne + Nagel International AG sits in the weaker half.
+Expeditors International of Washington, Inc. sits in the stronger part of the group on growth, while Kuehne + Nagel International AG is closer to mid-pack.

 Growth — Dominant Gap